haifangong/TRFE-Net-for-thyroid-nodule-segmentation/README.md

 ```

-The label for this dataset could refer to where 0 denotes for benign while 1 denotes for malignant.
+The label for this dataset could refer to the following article, where 0 denotes for benign while 1 denotes for malignant.
 ```BibTex
 @inproceedings{gong2022less,
   title={Less is More: Adaptive Curriculum Learning for Thyroid Nodule Diagnosis},